SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Stamina: As multi-throw
 Range: As multi-throw
 Speed: As multi-throw
-Seal Speed: 7
+Seal Speed: 9
+Special: Burns X

-Tags: Energy, Projectile, Ranged Weapon, Multi-throw
+Tags: Attack, Projectile, Energy, Weapon, Multi-throw

 Effects:
-If the attack hits, make a status roll (Chakra Control vs. the defender's Resistance).
-If the defender fails, they suffer an Ignite with a severity equal to however many weapons hit up to a maximum equal to the attack’s Speed.
-The weapons used in this technique are ruined, and cannot be retrieved or reused.
+X is the number of weapons used in this technique and they are ruined, and cannot be retrieved or reused.

 ## **Katon C-rank**